top of page

 What advice would you give someone just starting out as a stock taker or in the hospitality support industry?

-I think it's a fantastic way to stay close to an industry you've probably enjoyed for some time, but may be ready to explore a fresh new perspective of it.
-That said, I'll be honest, it's not a simple job.
+I think it's a fantastic way to stay close to an industry you’ve probably enjoyed for some time.
+You may be ready to explore a fresh new perspective of it.
+That said, I’ll be honest; it’s not a simple job.
 It takes just as much motivation and hard work as any role within the hospitality industry.
-But the reward comes from the satisfaction of knowing you’ve played a small part in helping someone's business to succeed, and that's what makes it all worthwhile.

 What have you learned about pub businesses that most people don't realise?

-To run a successful business now you need to spend as much time working on the business as you do behind the bar serving customers.
+Pubs back then had an element of regularity.
+You knew what to expect when you opened the doors each day.
+But things have changed massively over recent years, especially since COVID.
+To run a successful business now, you need to spend as much time working on the business as you do behind the bar serving customers.

-What do you think is going to change in the next 10 years and how should businesses prepare for that kind of change in the industry?
+What do you think is going to change in the next 10 years, and how should businesses prepare for that kind of change in the industry?

-Trends within the industry are always changing and from a business owner's point of view, it's about staying relevant.
-It's about knowing what you are and where you fit within the market that’s around you.
+Trends within the industry are always changing.
+From a business owner's point of view, it’s about staying relevant.
+It’s about knowing what you are and where you fit within the market around you.
+I believe it will be an ever-changing market, and those willing to embrace these changes will succeed.

 Comments